ks888/tgo/README.md

 / (#01) fmt.Println() (0xc0000d1f78, 0x1, 0x1, 0x2, 0x0, 0x0)
 ```

-The call of / return from functions are traced as usual, but its args parts show the entire value of the args in the stack frame by pointer size.
-In this example, `\ (#01) main.fib(0x3, 0x0)` means the 1st 8 byte of args value is 0x3, which is the 1st input args of the `main.fib()`.
-Also, `/ (#01) main.fib() (0x3, 0x2)` means the 2nd 8 byte of args value is 0x2, which is the 1st return value.
-Actually, it's same format as the stack trace shown in the case of panic.
+Functions are traced as usual, but its args part is the entire args value in the stack frame, shown by pointer size.
+In this example, `\ (#01) main.fib(0x3, 0x0)` means the 1st 8 byte of args value is 0x3, which is the input args of the `main.fib()`.
+Also, the next 8 byte of args value is 0x0, which is the initial value of the return value.
+Because it's difficult to separate input args from the return args, all the args are shown in any case.
+Actually, this format is same as the stack trace shown in the case of panic.

 If you want to show the args as usual, set `"-ldflags=-w=false"` to `GOFLAGS` environment variable so that the debugging info is included in the binary.
 For example: